minjing/uapi/README.md

 * Flow - The generic work flow framework
 * Web - The web framework to support RESTful service

+*This framework is still under developing, most features are unstable and the APIs may be changed frequently, welcome to evaluate and give me the feedback*

 ## A DI framework

 The core component of UAPI is a DI framework which is Annotation based.